-1.1 In this Prospectus the following words and expressions shall have the following meanings:
+1.1 In this Prospectus the following words and expressions shall have the following means:

-Accumulation Shares means Shares (of whatever Class) as may be in issue from time to time in respect of which income allocated to the Share is credited periodically to capital pursuant to the FCA Handbook.
+Accumulation Shares means Shares (of whatever Class) as may be in issue from time to time in respect of which income allocated to the Share is credited periodically to capital pursuant to the FCA Rules.

-ACD means the authorised corporate director holding office as such from time to time pursuant to the FCA Handbook, being Thesis Unit Trust Management Limited and its successor or successors as authorised corporate director of the Company.
+ACD means the authorised corporate director holding office as such from time to time pursuant to the FCA Rules, being Thesis Unit Trust Management Limited and its successor or successors as authorised corporate director of the Company.

-Act means the Financial Services and Markets Act 2000.
+Act means the Financial Services and Markets Act 2000, as amended or replaced from time to time.